google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Here are some of the papercraft tools and supplies I used to make this greeting.

-I started with some complimentary colours in inks, card stock and designer series paper, found a sentiment stamp that fit within an oval scalloped punch and that could then be layered onto a scalloped circle shape, used my distressing tool to add interest to the strip of paper for the front fold, a bone folder, and there was plenty of double-sided tape and stampin' dimensionals used as well.
+Then I found a sentiment stamp that fit within an oval scalloped punch and that could be layered onto a scalloped circle cardstock shape, used my distressing tool to add interest to the strip of paper for the front fold.

 fold greeting card

-• Score and fold at 2 1/2cms (1") and 5cms (2").
-Be sure to fold the first fold as a mountain fold (it sends the fold in the cardstock up towards you) and the second fold as a valley fold (sending the carstock fold down away from you).
+• Now fold along the scored lines.
+Be sure to fold the first fold as a mountain fold (it sends the fold in the cardstock up towards you) and the second fold as a valley fold (sending the cardstock fold down away from you).

 fold greeting card